 What I love about this tool is that once kids find an image that will work for their writing, presentation, website, or whatever, they can download it with the proper attribution already present in a watermark.
 Kids don’t have to spend the time crafting the attribution; it's done perfectly for them.
 This saves time for kids to refine their ability to use keywords to get the exact images they need.

-When you use images in your lessons, make sure you use images that you have the permission to use.
+When you use images in your lessons, make sure you go with images that you have the permission to use.
 Ensure that the correct attribution is visible.
 Draw students’ attention to the fact that you're a good digital citizen.
-Perhaps most importantly, throughout the year point out that you struggled to find the right image but that you were happy to do the right thing.
+Perhaps most important, throughout the year point out that you struggled to find the right image but were happy to do the right thing.

 At times, this process will be hard because it takes a little more time to find an image that we have permission to use.
 Acknowledge this fact with your students.
 If students take the easy route and use copyrighted material, ask them to replace the image with a Creative Commons-licensed image.
 Never lose sight of the goal.
 This is about more than images in schoolwork.
 This is about citizenship and doing the right thing.